eriksank/math-php/README.md

 with their dead bodies concealed in concrete somewhere in a nearby construction site.

 Money will inevitably become a more prominent part of the social interactions in Social Media.
-At some point, these social media will silently morph into fully-fledged assassination games.
+At some point, these Social Media will silently morph into fully-fledged assassination games.